jonnonz1/nz-statute-book/acts/public/1990/defence-act-1990.md

   (a) Under the Chief of Defence Force, command the Air Force; and (b) Be responsible for advising the Minister, through the Chief of Defence Force, on any matter relating to the Air Force; and
   (c) Be responsible to the Chief of Defence Force for the implementation of policies, plans, and programmes prescribed or approved in accordance with this Act in relation to the Air Force.
-(4) Where the Chief of Defence Force places a joint force under the command of a Chief of Staff pursuant to section 12(1)(b) of this Act, that Chief of Staff shall, under the Chief of the Defence Force, command that force through the joint force commander; and nothing in subsections (1) to (3) of this section shall authorise a Chief of Staff to exercise command over a joint force, or any part of a joint force, unless the Chief of the Defence Force has placed that joint force under the command of that Chief of Staff.
+(4) Where the Chief of Defence Force places a joint force under the command of a Chief of Service pursuant to section 12(1)(b) of this Act, that Chief of Service shall, under the Chief of the Defence Force, command that force through the joint force commander; and nothing in subsections (1) to (3) of this section shall authorise a Chief of Service to exercise command over a joint force, or any part of a joint force, unless the Chief of the Defence Force has placed that joint force under the command of that Chief of Service.
-(5) The Chief of Defence Force shall give to each Chief of Staff written terms of reference (not being inconsistent with any of the provisions of this Act) setting out the terms and conditions of appointment as Chief of Navy or Chief of Army or Chief of Air Force, as the case may be; and it shall be the duty of each Chief of Staff to perform the functions and to exercise the powers of that appointment in accordance with those terms of reference.
+(5) The Chief of Defence Force shall give to each Chief of Service written terms of reference (not being inconsistent with any of the provisions of this Act) setting out the terms and conditions of appointment as Chief of Navy or Chief of Army or Chief of Air Force, as the case may be; and it shall be the duty of each Chief of Service to perform the functions and to exercise the powers of that appointment in accordance with those terms of reference.
-(6) In the exercise of command, and in the exercise of the functions imposed by or under this Act or any other enactment, each Chief of Staff may, after notifying the Chief of Defence Force in that behalf, make such representations as the Chief of Staff considers necessary or desirable to the Minister.
+(6) In the exercise of command, and in the exercise of the functions imposed by or under this Act or any other enactment, each Chief of Service may, after notifying the Chief of Defence Force in that behalf, make such representations as the Chief of Service considers necessary or desirable to the Minister.

-### 29 Chiefs of Staff Committee
+### 29 Chiefs of Service Committee
-(1) There shall continue to be a committee known as the Chiefs of Staff Committee, which shall consist of the following permanent members:
+(1) There shall continue to be a committee known as the Chiefs of Service Committee, which shall consist of the following permanent members:
   (a) The Chief of Defence Force:
   (b) the Chief of Navy:
   (c) the Chief of Army: